For Elon Musk’s SpaceX Starship program, more smoke, fire and shrapnel

 On a webcast provided by NASAspaceflight.com, a space news website that carries the Starship flights, debris could be seen crashing down.
 And SpaceX CEO Musk tweeted, “At least the crater is in the right place!”
 He added that “a high production rate solves many ills,” meaning the next prototype should be ready before too long and the company would try again.

 To ensure people’s safety in the event of an explosion, the Federal Aviation Administration requires SpaceX to evacuate the nearby village and keep people miles away from the launch and landing site.
-Nearby roads are closed, and local law enforcement help secure a wide safety zone around the area.
+Nearby roads are closed, and local law enforcement officials help secure a wide safety zone around the area.
 There were no reports of injuries.

 The landing attempt was SpaceX’s fourth try since December, when a series of Starships launched successfully, fell back toward the landing site, but exploded on the ground.
 The test campaign is designed to push the limits and gather a lot of data quickly so the company can iterate and try again.